KingJayan/solarsystemsim/README.md

      (default is 4000 instances) or reduce shadow map resolution.
      `InstancedMesh` keeps the asteroid belt from melting your calls.

+  5. **HTML-ness**
+     This whole project was made in one standalone HTML file using three.js.
+     That means some features are trickier to implement than in a full build setup,
+     but the tradeoff is zero dependencies, instant portability, and permanent brain damage(jk).

 *– Jayan P*

+(this is my first threejs project, so dont expect it to work)